CTran10/clearance/README.md

 - too many transactions in a short time window go to review
 - untrusted merchants go to review

-Status: current product slice complete.
+Status: current product slice complete

 What is in place: